abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 ## Use a color scheme strategy

-In this last, more elaborated, example we want to change the look&feel of a graphic image by passing a single parameter to define a different color scheme.
+In this last (slightly more elaborated) example we want to change the look&feel of a graphic image by passing a **single** parameter to define a different color set.
 This is the template:

 <div class="img">